LOOSE ZIMMER DUROM HIP REPLACEMENTS

-Maglio Christopher & Toale, P.A. is one of the nation’s leading law firms in metal on metal joint replacement cases.
-On August 11, 2008, Maglio Christopher & Toale, P.A. filed the first lawsuit in the United States against Zimmer, Inc. over their defective Durom hip cups.
+On August 11, 2008, attorneys at Maglio Christopher & Toale, P.A. filed the first lawsuit in the United States against Zimmer, Inc. over the defective Durom Metasul hip cups.

 We’ve helped clients across the United States get compensation for their failed Zimmer Metasul Durom hip cups.
 In fact, Maglio Christopher & Toale, PA charges you no legal fees and no expenses unless the outcome of your case is successful.
 If you don’t recover money, then there is no cost to you for our legal services.

 What to do if You Have a Zimmer Durom Hip Replacement

 - Contact a medical product liability attorney BEFORE you have any further surgery to repair the problems with your Durom cup.

 - DO NOT sign Zimmer’s release of liability forms.
 This likely means that in the future you cannot sue Zimmer for your injuries.
 If you sign such a release, you are giving away your rights and may subject yourself to a suit by your health insurer, Medicare, or Medicaid.

 - If you have a Zimmer Durom hip cup implanted in your body and you are experiencing problems, you need to consult with an experienced medical product liability attorney immediately.

 - You can submit your case for evaluation to Maglio Christopher & Toale, P.A. by filling out the contact form on the right side of this page.